axonasif/containerd/BUILDING.md

 **Note**: Dev containers is an open spec which is supported by [GitHub Codespaces](https://github.com/codespaces) and [other tools](https://containers.dev/supporting).

+# Getting Started with Gitpod

+To quickly start, open this link: [https://gitpod.io/#github.com/containerd/containerd](https://gitpod.io/#github.com/containerd/containerd) to create a CDE for this repository.

+A [CDE](https://www.gitpod.io/cde) will be created for you with your preferred editor (such as VSCode, Jetbrains, or SSH).
+All the necessary dependencies are automatically installed, and the containerd source code will be pre-built according to the [.gitpod.yml](/.gitpod.yml) file, this allows you to get started in just a few seconds.
+When using Gitpod, you can directly refer to the [testing](#testing-containerd) step.

 ## Build requirements

 To build the `containerd` daemon, and the `ctr` simple test client, the following build system dependencies are required: